fahm781/RigCraft___Android-APP/README.md

 ## Setup

-To run this project, you will need to have Android Studio installed.
+1. To run this project, you will need to have Android Studio installed.
 You can then clone the project and open it in Android Studio.

+2. Sign up for the eBay Developers Program at [https://developer.ebay.com/](https://developer.ebay.com/).
+After signing up, you will receive a `clientId` and `clientSecret`.
+Add these to the `EbayTokenRegenerator.kt` file in your project.
+The file is located at `src/main/java/com/fahm781/rigcraft/ebayServices/EbayTokenRegenerator.kt`.

+3. Get the OpenAI API key from [https://openai.com/blog/openai-api](https://openai.com/blog/openai-api).
+Add this key to the `OpenAiApiInterface.kt` file in your project.
+The file is located at `src/main/java/com/fahm781/rigcraft/chatbotServices/OpenAiApiInterface.kt`.

+  Please replace the placeholders with the actual keys you received from eBay and OpenAI.